-After a recent discussion at FSM’s Environmental Education Committee meeting, science teacher, Steve Moe, and I decided to offer a new club to middle school students at FSM.
+After a recent discussion at FSMN’s Environmental Education Committee meeting, science teacher, Steve Moe, and I decided to offer a new club to middle school students at FSMN.
 Our goal is simple – to provide a time and place for kids that are interested in helping the environment to mobilize and take action by working together on several projects throughout the school year.
 We will meet monthly, and there is no fee to join.

 This morning, at 7:30 am, ten sleepy middle schoolers made it a priority to be to school early for our first meeting.
 We started the meeting by discussing what the students wanted the club to look like while diving right into a project to prevent birds from hitting our school’s windows (something that has been happening this fall as birds migrate south).
 The students sat around a table, tracing and cutting out silhouettes of sharp-shinned hawks to place on the windows around the school while we worked with them to brainstorm ideas for what we could do this year.